-- 1) Survival actions: the estate sues for the same things as if the victim had survived.
-Can recover for pain and suffering, doctor bills etc. same as if Plaintiff were still alive. - 2) Wrongful death: action brought by the relatives (not the estate of the decedent) for loss of victim's services.
+- Survival wrongful death actions: the estate sues for the same things as if the victim had survived.
+The estate can recover for pain and suffering, doctor bills, etc., the same as if Plaintiff were still alive. - Wrongful death: action brought by the relatives (not the estate of the decedent) for loss of victim's services.

+ACTIONS INVOLVING ONE OR MORE DEAD PARTIES (CONT.)
-Valuation of this is based on economic analyses; some states cap the amount of damages.

-Note that these 2 actions cover entirely separate areas; survival is for the victim himself and wrongful death is for the relatives to compensate for their loss.

-- In addition, the victim's relatives can collect for loss of companionship! - These causes of action and defenses thereto are the same as they'd be if the plaintiff were alive.
+- Valuation of this is based on economic analyses; some states cap the amount of damages. - Note that wrongful death actions cover entirely separate areas: - A survival wrongful death action is for the victim himself - A true wrongful death action is for the relatives to compensate for their loss (e.g., companionship, lost wages) - These causes of action and defenses thereto are the same as they'd be if the plaintiff were alive.

-Actions involving one or more dead parties (cont.)
+ACTIONS INVOLVING ONE OR MORE DEAD PARTIES (CONT.)